AIghost3/AIghost3/README.md

 - 👋 Hi, I’m @AIghost3
-- 👀 I’m interested in ... seeing if their is a soulmate for me
+- 👀 I’m interested in ... seeing if my soulmate can find me, maybe
 - 🌱 I’m currently learning ... things like github and have no idea what I am doing
 - 💞️ I’m looking to collaborate on ... all things of love and things good for humanity
 - 📫 How to reach me ... t.b.c.